A quantum expectation identity: Applications to statistical mechanics: Generalized MaxEnt density matrix identities

 Finally, for the pairs $(\hat{F}_k, \lambda_l)$ and $(\hat{F}_k,\alpha_l)$ in the second row of Table \ref{table_3} we have the following identities:

 and

 where

 are the covariances between the observables $\hat{F}_k$ and $\hat{F}_l$ in the quantum state $\hat{\rho}$.
-We observe that Eq. (\ref{generalized_3}) is the generalization of the identity (\ref{canonical_H_lambda}) for $n$ different Lagrange multipliers while, Eq. (\ref{generalized_4}) sets up a generalization of the thermodynamical-like FD identities (cf. Eqs (\ref{canonical4}) for the canonical model, and Eqs. (\ref{grand_canonical_H_mu}), (\ref{grand_canonical_N_beta}) and (\ref{grand_canonical_N_mu}) for the grand canonical model).
+We observe that Eq. (\ref{generalized_3}) is the generalization of the identity (\ref{canonical_H_lambda}) for $n$ different Lagrange multipliers while, Eq. (\ref{generalized_4}) sets up a generalization of the fluctuation-dissipation-like identities (cf. Eqs (\ref{canonical4}) for the canonical model, and Eqs. (\ref{grand_canonical_H_mu}), (\ref{grand_canonical_N_beta}) and (\ref{grand_canonical_N_mu}) for the grand canonical model).